A typical gasoline automotive engine operates at around 25% to 30% of thermal efficiency.

-It is very useful conclusion, because it is desirable to achieve a high compression ratio to extract more mechanical energy from a given mass of air-fuel mixture.
-A higher compression ratio permit the same combustion temperature to be reached with less fuel, while giving a longer expansion cycle.
+It is a very useful conclusion because it is desirable to achieve a high compression ratio to extract more mechanical energy from a given mass of the air-fuel mixture.
+A higher compression ratio permits the same combustion temperature to be reached with less fuel while giving a longer expansion cycle.
 This creates more mechanical power output and lowers the exhaust temperature.
 Lowering the exhaust temperature causes the lowering of the energy rejected to the atmosphere.
 This relationship is shown in the figure for κ = 1.4, representing ambient air.

 Autoignition – Limit for Compression Ratio

-In an ordinary gasoline engines the compression ratio has its limits.
+In an ordinary gasoline engine, the compression ratio has its limits.
 The compression ratio in a gasoline-powered engine will usually not be much higher than 10:1 due to potential engine knocking (autoignition) and not lower than 6:1.
-Higher compression ratios will however make gasoline engines subject to engine knocking, caused by autoignition an unburned mixture, if lower octane-rated fuel is used.
-The unburned mixture may autoignite by detonating from pressure and heat alone, rather than ignite from the spark plug at exactly the right time.
+Higher compression ratios will make gasoline engines subject to engine knocking, caused by the autoignition of an unburned mixture if lower octane-rated fuel is used.
+The unburned mixture may auto-ignite by detonating from pressure and heat alone rather than igniting the spark plug at exactly the right time.
 The engine knocking can be reduced by using high-octane fuel, which increases the gasoline’s resistance to autoignition.
 The higher the octane number, the more compression the fuel can withstand before detonating (igniting).
 Since the temperature attained by the fuel-air mixture during the compression increases as the compression ratio increases, the likelihood of autoignition increases with the compression ratio.
 The autoignition can reduce efficiency or damage the engine if knock sensors are not present to modify the ignition timing.

-Higher compression ratios can be achieved in diesel engines (also referred to as compression-ignition engines), because they do not compress the fuel, but rather compress only air and then inject fuel into the air which was heated by compression.
+Higher compression ratios can be achieved in diesel engines (also called compression-ignition engines) because they do not compress the fuel but rather compress only air and then inject fuel into the air, which was heated by compression.
 Compression ratios in the range of 12 to 20 are typical for diesel engines.
-The the greater expansion in diesel engines means they reject less heat in their cooler exhaust.
+The greater expansion in diesel engines means they reject less heat in their cooler exhaust.
 The higher compression ratio (greater expansion) and the higher peak temperature causes that diesel engines reach higher thermal efficiency.

 Mean Effective Pressure – MEP

 A parameter used by engineers to describe the performance of reciprocating piston engines is known as the mean effective pressure, or MEP.
-MEP is a very useful measure of an engine’s capacity to do work that is independent of engine displacement.
+MEP is a useful measure of an engine’s capacity to do work independent of engine displacement.
 There are several types of MEP.
-These MEPs are defined by the location measurement and method of calculation (e.g. BMEP or IMEP).
+These MEPs are defined by the location measurement and calculation method (e.g.,, BMEP or IMEP).

-In general, the mean effective pressure is the theoretical constant pressure that, if it acted on the piston during the power stroke, would produce the same net work as actually developed in one complete cycle.
+In general, the mean effective pressure is the constant theoretical pressure that would produce the same network as developed in one complete cycle if it acted on the piston during the power stroke.
 The MEP can be defined as:

-For example, the net indicated mean effective pressure, known as IMEPn is equal to the mean effective pressure calculated from in-cylinder pressure (there must be this measurement) over the complete engine cycle.
-Note that, it is 720° for a four-stroke engine and 360° for a two-stroke engine.
+For example, the net indicated mean effective pressure, known as IMEPn, equals the mean effective pressure calculated from in-cylinder pressure (there must be this measurement) over the complete engine cycle.
+Note that it is 720° for a four-stroke engine and 360° for a two-stroke engine.